 The object of the Somme offensive was to capture the low plateau that lay between the Somme and the Ancre.
 The fighting, although not in Haig's original plan, fell into three phases.
 During the first phase, which lasted until mid-July, the southern crest of the plateau was seized from Delville Wood to Bazentin-le-Petit.
 The second phase raged from mid-July to early September during which the British managed to hang onto their gains, despite almost continuous German counter-attacks.
 By September the Germans had accepted that they could not dislodge the British and began to prepare the Hindenburg Line, some fifteen miles to the east of the front line of 1 July.
 Against that background the British were able to occupy the whole of the plateau during phase three, which lasted from early September until early November, when the onset of winter rains brought the campaign to a close.
 All six Royal Scots New Army Service Battalions took part in the campaign as did the 2nd Battalion and the 8th and 9th Territorial Battalions.
-This paper will, however, only concern itself in detail with the story of the New Army Battalions.

-NO. &ukoftM &momt, july-Nii!
-JnllNr 1916 2nd, IIIII, 12th, IJth, I:Sth, 16th and lith &1/altoru, Tit< R17Jal Sct>ts
+NO. &ukoftM &momt, july-Nii!JnllNr 1916 2nd, IIIII, 12th, IJth, I:Sth, 16th and lith &1/altoru, Tit< R17Jal Sct>ts